 SWOT analysis is a tool for planning, especially strategic planning for your company.
-Follow these four easy steps to make SWOT analysis for your small business.
+Follow these four easy steps to make a SWOT analysis for your small business.
+The goal is to assess your strengths and weaknesses as your internal elements and opportunities and threats as external elements.

-You can use SWOT analysis to evaluate Strengths and Weaknesses as the internal elements, and Opportunities, and Threats as external elements of your business.
-SWOT analysis can have a broad range of application.
+So, you can use SWOT analysis to evaluate Strengths and Weaknesses as the internal elements, and Opportunities, and Threats as external elements of your business.
+SWOT analysis can have a broad range of applications.

 As you can see, you will need to do something after you develop the SWOT matrix.
 So, you will need action steps.
-But, the action steps are the results of strategies.
+But, the action steps are the results of strategies, not the matrix.

 According to this logic, the result of your SWOT analysis will need to be strategies with appropriate action steps to achieve the goals covered with each of the strategies from the analysis.

-The following illustration presents a complete diagram of the SWOT analysis which begins with the scanning of the internal and external environment of your company.
+The following illustration presents a complete diagram of the SWOT analysis, which begins with scanning the internal and external environment of your company.

 SWOT Analysis Step #1: Scanning External and Internal Environment

-One thing that is evident for each business is that they have the external and internal environment.
+As an organizational system, you are not alone in every aspect of your work.
+You have your business’ external and internal environment.
 The SWOT analysis will always begin by evaluating the current situation in respect of the internal and external environment of the company.

 The questions that you will need to answer here are following:

-1. What are legal factors that influence my business?
+1. What are the legal factors that influence my business?

-2. What are environmental factors that have the impact on my business?
+2. What are environmental factors that have an impact on my business?

 3. What are political factors that affect my business?

-4. What are economic factors that have the impact on my business?
+4. What are the economic factors that have an impact on my business?

-5. What are social factors that have the impact on my business?
+5. What are social factors that have an impact on my business?

-6. What are technological factors that influence my business?
+6. What are the technological factors that influence my business?

-7. What are competitive factors that have the impact on my business?
+7. What are competitive factors that have an impact on my business?

-8. What are managerial factors of my business?
+8. What are the managerial factors of my business?

-9. What are strategic factors of my business?
+9. What are the strategic factors of my business?

-10. What are structural factors of my business?
+10. What are the structural factors of my business?

 11. What are the goals of my company?

-12. What are operational factors of my business?
+12. What are the operational factors of my business?

-13. What are technological factors of my business?
+13. What are the technological factors of my business?

-14. What are cultural factors of my business?
+14. What are the cultural factors of my business?

 15. What policy do I implement in my business?